top of page

 Wish I could have a few do-overs because with my today knowledge I would have been sure that carrying 2 was a firmly embedded HABIT from his earliest years of self-carry.

-If you are having tough conversations like mine with your young adult, and eye rolls at the mere mention of Carry 2, I'm sharing some information here and here that will equip you with the facts behind Carry 2.
+If you are having tough conversations like mine with your young adult, and eye rolls at the mere mention of Carry 2, I'm sharing some information here that will equip you with the facts behind Carry 2.

 Remember to breathe, Mom.
 You've got this.

-Get the facts behind Carry 2
+Equip yourself with the facts behind 'Why Carry TWO'

-Read this article by Red Sneakers for Oakley
+Read this post by Red Sneakers for Oakley

 Read this article from Snack Safely

-Make carrying 2 more convenient
+Make carrying epinephrine x2 ridiculously convenient

 One suggestion is a SPIBELT